malignant: adjective - 1. intended to be evil. 2. very infectious, invasive. 3. likely to rebel against God or authority.

 Nathan Lewis, following in the footsteps of his geneticist mother, starts college as an evolutionary biology major.
 However, his education quickly extends to the debauchery that college is known for.

 He is taken under the wing of his resident assistant, determined to infect him and the world with misanthropic memes.
 He helps the designers of Dringa, an intentionally offensive (playable) drinking game, raise controversy and heated debate among the players.
 He meets a girl, a born-again virgin with sordid baggage and inhibitions that disappear after a few shots of a green liquor named Absynthe Minded.
-And then, he decides to corrupt the youth as a school teacher.

 But the "everything" he wants to know about himself hides behind a giraffe painted on the drywall of his childhood bedroom.